arvindnair-04/SprintAnalysis/README.md

 # 100m Sprint Analysis – Paris 2024 Olympics

-This project analyzes elite sprinters from the **Paris 2024 Olympic 100m Final** using cutting-edge video-based biomechanics.
-With just a video of the race, we extract 3D skeleton data and calculate detailed performance metrics for each athlete—no sensors or wearables needed.
+This project analyzes elite sprinters from the **Paris 2024 Olympic 100m Final** using cutting edge video based biomechanics.
+With just a video of the race, we extract 3D skeleton data and calculate detailed performance metrics for each athlete, no sensors or wearables needed.
-We start with a high-quality race video and use AI-powered pose estimation tools (like MediaPipe) to track the movement of each athlete.
-These tools detect key joints (like shoulders, hips, knees, and ankles) in every video frame and generate 3D skeleton data—a simplified stick-figure version of the athlete’s motion.
+We start with a high quality race video and use AI powered pose estimation tools (like MediaPipe) to track the movement of each athlete.
+These tools detect key joints (like shoulders, hips, knees, and ankles) in every video frame and generate 3D skeleton data, a simplified stick figure version of the athlete’s motion.

 ---